 Who we share your personal data with

 We share your personal data with your employer.
 For the purposes set out above, your personal data may be accessible to our processors who perform certain IT business services for us.
-We do not share your personal data with anyone.
+We do not share your personal data with anyone else.

 In addition, we may disclose your personal data: